aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.310.0 (2018-07-02 20:51 UTC)
+* SimpleSystemsManagement (3.3.24.0)
+	* Execution History and StartAssociationOnce release for State Manager.
+Users now have the ability to view association execution history with DescribeAssociationExecutions and DescribeAssociationExecutionTargets.
+Users can also execute an association by calling StartAssociationOnce.

 ### 3.3.309.0 (2018-06-28 21:13 UTC)
 * ElasticBeanstalk (3.3.9.0)
 	* Elastic Beanstalk adds "Suspended" health status to the EnvironmentHealthStatus enum type and updates document.